capeswords/capeswords.github.io/_pages/dussack.md

 2. Extended Thumb grip.
 Place the thumb of the sword hand along the back of the handle.
 This should add to better control.

 3. Side Grip.
-Thumb by the nargel
+Thumb by the nagel

 --